Battle at Kruger

 December to February

 Summer.
 Bush is lush, green and thick, making game viewing more tricky.
 Early morning and late afternoon game viewing is best as animals hide in the shade to escape the midday heat, often boiling hot.
+A great time for birding.

 March to May